 How To Sell a Probate Property in Southeast Texas

 Your first step will be to locate an independent certified appraiser.
 You can either reach out through phone listings or word of mouth among probate property real estate professionals in Southeast Texas.
+Hiring a certified property appraiser will ensure your property value as-is, as well as the ARV.

 Offer the Property